 "In the words of Pope Benedict: 'We can transmit this joy simply: with a smile, with a kind gesture, with some small help, with forgiveness.
 Let us give this joy and the joy given will be returned to us.
 Let us seek in particular to communicate the deepest joy, that of knowing God in Christ.
-Let us pray that this presence of God's liberating joy will shine
+Let us pray that this presence of God's liberating joy will shine out in our lives"

-Sr Noelene said the world today "encourages us to take care of ourselves, build up wealth and provisions, succeed, be popular, be in control,
+Sr Noelene said the world today "encourages us to take care of ourselves, build up wealth and provisions, succeed, be popular, be in control, be individuals'

-But, the more people allowed Mary to speak to their hearts as their mother, "the more I believe she will lead us away from these artificial values, and more and more lead us to be one at service of those in need
+But, the more people allowed Mary to speak to their hearts as their mother, "the more I believe she will lead us away from these artificial values, and more and more lead us to be one at service of those in need in our world today"

 Students from Hennessy College, Young, carried the World Youth Day cross and the statue of Our Lady in the traditional procession to the Lourdes grotto.
-This year's Marian procession was organised by the
+This year's Marian procession was organised by the Archdiocese's western deanery.